 The non-borrowing spouse designation has also made it possible for more older married couples to obtain a reverse mortgage to improve their retirement.
 But keep in mind that with more rights and protections also come greater responsibilities to carry out the terms and conditions of the reverse mortgage loan.
-To find out if a reverse mortgage loan is right for you, click here.
+Find out if a reverse mortgage is right for you.

 *Pre August 4, 2014 Non-Borrowing Spouses